sensible-hq/sensible-docs/readme-sync/v0/monitor-and-qa/4000 - validate-extractions.md

  Quality control the data extractions in a document type by writing validations.
 For example, use validations to:

 - Test an extracted field's value using Boolean, logic, numeric, array, string, and other operations.
-For example, test that the field `bank_account_balance` is non-null and greater than $100.
+For example, test that the field `bank_account_balance` is non-null and greater than $100, or check fields' sums (e.g., initial balance + sum of credits - sum of debits = ending balance).
 - If Sensible extracted a field from OCR'd text,  test the confidence score for the field's anchor and value as a measure of the quality of the text images.
 For example, test that text in a scanned document isn't blurry or illegible.
 - Use validation output to automatically flag extractions for [review](doc:human-review) in the Sensible app.
 For example, flag a document extraction for [human review](doc:human-review) if 4 out of 5  validations fail.

-A validation is a rule for a field written in [JsonLogic](https://jsonlogic.com/)  that evaluate to true or false and either passes or fails.
+A validation is a condition for a field or fields written in [JsonLogic](https://jsonlogic.com/)  that evaluate to true or false and either passes or fails.
 Validations have access to fields' values in the `parsed_document` object.
-Sensible uses validation errors to calculate [coverage](doc:metrics#extraction-coverage) for an extraction.

 Create validations
 ----